Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

-# 🌟 How to Talk to AI — A Simple Guide
+# 🌟 Prompt Engineering: The Art of Talking to AI

-*(AKA Prompt Engineering for Humans)*
-**So it actually understands you!**
+## Introduction

+> **What is Prompt Engineering?**
+> It's the art of communicating effectively with AI to get the best possible results.
-> Talking to AI is like giving clear directions to a super-smart friend who *really* wants to help—but needs you to be specific.
+> Think of it as giving clear directions to a brilliant but literal-minded assistant.

-> This guide shows you how to ask better questions so you get better answers.
-> ✅ No jargon • ✅ No fluff • ✅ Just practical tips you can use right now 😊
+### Why This Guide?
+✨ Learn to write better prompts
+✨ Get more accurate and useful responses
+✨ Save time and reduce frustration
+✨ Make AI work better for you

+---

 If you're using AI through code (like OpenAI's API), you’ll need to set up your environment first.
 Here’s the minimal setup: